rzoolu/json_watcher_cpp/3rdp/README.md

     ```
     Use binaries and headers from 3rdp/googletest/build.

-3. cppzmq: header only library embedded to main CMake project with add_subdirectory()
+3. cppzmq: no action required (header only library embedded to main CMake project with add_subdirectory())

-4. json: headers only library embedded to main CMake project with add_subdirectory()
+4. json: no action required (headers only library embedded to main CMake project with add_subdirectory())

 5. ftxui:
     ```